hcharsh/PARSEC_ABC_FAR/README.md

 ## Contents of the last two folders:
 ### Files/folder in the template
-1. #### designing_experiments.mlx - A live script to be executed.
-(Requires changes according to the problem statement)
+1. **designing_experiments.mlx - A live script to be executed.** (Requires changes according to the problem statement; you can change the number of experiments to consider, the sample size and so on)
 2. model_system.m - The file where the model is to be written.
 (Requires changes based on model equations)
 3. TSA - Folder containing codes to perform Sensitivity analysis.
 4. PARSEC - Folder containing codes to perform clustering and design selection.